Bespoke conservatory by Room Outside featuring large windows, a glass roof, and a cozy seating area, surrounded by greenery.

 07th November, 2021

-Orangery for Listed Buildings: Case Study in the South Downs, West Sussex
+Orangery for Listed Buildings: Tudor Home Case Study in West Sussex

 Our customer in the South Downs, West Sussex, chose Room Outside for our expertise in designing and building glass extensions for older and listed properties.
 Adding an orangery to any home can be challenging, but working with a listed building adds another layer of complexity.
 Choosing a company with experience in designing, planning, and obtaining consent for listed buildings is essential.
 Our expertise ensures the process runs smoothly and that the orangery complements the character of the home.